IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-postgresql-guardium/README.md

 ## Documentation

 ### Prerequisites
-Download the [Logstash Offline package](PubSubPostgreSQLPackage/11_4/logstash-offline-plugins-filter-pubsub-postgresql-guardium.zip) that includes both the Logstash Google PubSub input plugin and the PostgreSQL PubSub filter plugin, and upload it to the gmachine.
+Download the [Logstash Offline package](../../filter-plugin/logstash-filter-pubsub-postgresql-guardium/PubSubPostgreSQLPackage/logstash-offline-plugins-filter-pubsub-postgresql-guardium.zip) that includes both the Logstash Google PubSub input plugin and the PostgreSQL PubSub filter plugin, and upload it to the gmachine.
 #### Note
 This version is compliant with GDP v11.4 and above.
-The [planned](PubSubPostgreSQLPackage/planned) folder contains the package for future release.
 Please refer to the [input plugin's repository](../../input-plugin/logstash-input-google-pubsub) for more information.

 ###  Create the SQL instance and Configure Logging